John Williams (bishop of Connecticut)

-John Williams (August 30, 1817 – February 7, 1899) was the eleventh presiding bishop of the Protestant Episcopal Church in the United States of America.
+John Williams (August 30, 1817 – February 7, 1899) was the fourth bishop of the Diocese of Connecticut and eleventh presiding bishop of the Protestant Episcopal Church in the United States of America.

 Early life

 Williams was born at Deerfield, Massachusetts, the son of Ephraim Williams and Emily (Trowbridge) Williams.
 He was educated at Deerfield Academy, Harvard and at Trinity College, Hartford, where he graduated in 1835.
 Although his parents were Unitarian, Williams's time at Harvard convinced him to join the Protestant Episcopal Church.
 He was ordained deacon in 1838 and priest in 1841.
 Williams held the rectorship of St. George's Church, Schenectady, New York, from 1842 to 1848, after which he became president of Trinity College, and at the same time professor of history and literature there.

 Bishop of Connecticut

 In 1851, Williams was elected Assistant Bishop of Connecticut.
-He was the 53rd bishop, and was consecrated by Bishops Thomas Church Brownell, John Henry Hopkins, and William Heathcote DeLancey.
+He was the 53rd bishop of the American Episcopalian succession, and was consecrated by Bishops Thomas Church Brownell, John Henry Hopkins, and William Heathcote DeLancey.
 In 1854, Williams founded Berkeley Divinity School at Middletown, and held the office of dean as well as being principal instructor in Church history and theology at the School.
 On the death of Bishop Brownell in 1865, Williams succeeded him in the sole charge of the diocese, remaining Dean of Berkeley Divinity School also.